-“Mad for Mid-Century Modern” is a project consisting of an exhibition, lectures (including this lecture at Dartmouth which was recorded), walking tours, and an online exhibit.
+“Mad for Mid-Century Modern” is a project consisting of an exhibition, lectures, walking tours, and an online exhibit.
 It is in conjunction with the Norwich Historic Preservation District’s nomination of the Hopson Road neighborhood as a National Register District.
 Initial research for the exhibit was conducted by Lyssa Papazian.

 Architectural drawings of the Gardner, Seaton, and Stockmayer houses, courtesy of the Art Institute of Chicago.
 Thank you to our homeowners who supported the cost of acquiring the scans: